 Most quail have dark feathers, but they also tend to have interesting patterns on them.
-If you are into ornamental birds, you can definitely find exotic-looking quail, but expect to pay more for them—remember, there are over 100 different species of quail worldwide, maybe more!
+So if you are into ornamental birds, you can definitely find exotic-looking quail.

 Crafters also find quail feathers useful for many of their projects.
 So, if you are a crafter or fishermen, you may be able to put the quail’s plumage to good use!

-If you decide to use your quail’s manure, make sure it is aged and composted as it is very high in nitrates and can burn off your plants if it has not been prepared properly.
-Adding straw and other compost can create the right mixture for a garden if aged for a few months to a year prior to applying it to your crops.
+Adding straw and other compost can create the right mixture for a garden if aged for a few months to a year before applying it to your crops.

 Typical Quail Behavior